sstojos/Case/README.md

 ### Top part

+Top part is rendered by module top().

-Top part is made by module case_base that is cut by module case_cut.
+Top part is made by module case_base() that is cut by module case_cut().

 ![Top structure](assets/top_structure.png)

+Therefore adding part to top can be done either adding them in top() module or by cutting something inside case_cut() using openscad difference() function.
+Cutting something inside csase_cut() module is very convenient for adding parts to something that is attached to internal slope of either front or rear edge.